-The Purpose of the Code of Conduct for Employees is to reflect the Shire of Serpentine Jarrahdale's standards of behaviour and integrity to all employees and the community we serve and is therefore important to the organisation, the employee and the community.
+The Purpose of the Code of Conduct is to provide all Employees with clear standards of professional conduct that reflects the Shire of Serpentine Jarrahdale's requirements of behaviour and integrity for all employees and the community we serve and is therefore important to the organisation, the employee, and the community.

-The community expects public officers to carry out their functions diligently, with integrity and with due regard for their obligations and responsibilities, consistent with applicable laws, policies and procedures.
-They expect that decisions and conduct of local government employees will be well-informed and fair, and made in furtherance of the welfare and rights of the community.
+The community expects public officers to carry out their functions diligently, with integrity and with due regard for their obligations and responsibilities, consistent with applicable laws, policies, and procedures.
+They expect that decisions and conduct of local government employees will be well-informed and fair, and made in continuance of the welfare and rights of the community.